AceRenewTech

 Higher manufacturing cost

-In order to achieve higher cell efficiencies with the best technology, the manufacturing costs go up making solar a costly switch for homeowners.
+To achieve higher cell efficiencies with the best technology, the manufacturing costs go up making solar a costly switch for homeowners.
 The increased cost of manufacturing is primarily governed by high-quality materials and intensive processing.
-The manufacturing of the panels involve high-purity silicon that requires advanced equipment and strict quality control, which significantly increases production costs.
+The manufacturing of the panels involves high-purity silicon that requires advanced equipment and strict quality control, which significantly increases production costs.

 Project Delays and Coordination Issues